 If CBD really is similar to grapefruit with regard to our liver enzymes, it could be necessary to take precautions to minimize the chance of increased drug potency.
 First, low doses of CBD rarely cause problems, so start small and work your way up until you know how CBD will affect your other medications.

 Second, the dosing method plays a big part in drug interactions.
 Sublingual oils and tinctures are more likely to boost drug potency than CBD-infused lotions and other topicals.

 Finally, spacing out your doses of CBD and your other medications seems to help minimize interactions.
 Give yourself plenty of time between taking your regular meds and dosing with CBD.

 CBD, especially in low doses, is considered safe to use with most drugs.
 However, if you take one of the medications mentioned above, or if you have a chronic health issue, we recommend talking to your doctor about CBD use.

 Your CBD Store in Keller: Organic, Non-GMO CBD Products

-We source our organically-grown CBD from Denver, CO, where it is grown in optimal conditions without harmful pesticides or genetic modification.
+We source our organic CBD from Denver, CO, where it is grown in optimal conditions without harmful pesticides or genetic modification.
 CO2 extraction provides us with the most potent and highest-quality CBD, which we proudly offer to our many happy customers.
-If you have questions about our products or CBD in general, call us or stop by our Keller shop today!
+If you have questions about our products or about CBD in general, call us or stop by our Keller shop today!